 Tree works and traffic management

 If you need to manage traffic while work is being carried out on a tree, you will need to apply for a Temporary Traffic Regulation Order.

-Tree Preservation Orders (TPOs) and trees in conservation areas
+Tree Preservation Orders (TPOs), trees in conservation areas and felling licences

 To check whether the tree requiring work is subject to a TPO, or in a conservation area, contact the tree officer at your relevant district or borough council before starting any work.